agroome/scan_monitor/README.md

 }
 ```

-### Step Three: Configure notifications for each scan
+### Step Three: Configure notifications for one or more scans on Tenable.sc
 Include the following at the end of a scan description to enable notifications for the scan.

 ```